Revolutions and interventions in Hungary (1918–1920): Prekmurje and Yugoslav Clashes against Hungary

-Shortly after the Kingdom of Serbia was liberated, the new Banat republic was proclaimed on 1 November, but it was not able to achieve control over most of the territory it claimed; the Belgrade Agreement of 15 November 1918 and previous Allied promises had mandated Serbian control, and the Serbian army entered western and central parts of Banat (including Temeschwar) and abolished the republic; the Romanian army entered the eastern part of the region.
+Shortly after the Kingdom of Serbia was liberated, the new Banat republic was proclaimed on 1 November 1918, but it was not able to achieve control over most of the territory it claimed; the Armistice of Belgrade of 15 November and previous Allied promises had mandated Serbian control, and the Serbian army entered western and central parts of Banat (including Temeschwar) and abolished the republic; the Romanian army entered the eastern part of the region.
 Bačka and Baranja were also handed over to a provisional local Serbian administration that governed from Novi Sad.

 Meanwhile a revolt erupted in several villages in the eastern Međimurje and quickly spread across the region among the population.
 The next day the revolt was suppressed and some of the revolutionaries were executed.
-On 13 of November, the State of Slovenes, Croats and Serbs launched an attempt to capture Međimurje.
-Finally, on December 24, the Kingdom of Yugoslavia launched another offensive on Međimurje, which was successful and managed to take control all over Međimurje.
+On 13 November, the State of Slovenes, Croats and Serbs (Note: United with the Kingdom of Serbia on 1 December to form the Kingdom of Serbs, Croats and Slovenes, officially renamed the Kingdom of Yugoslavia in 1929.) launched an attempt to capture Međimurje.
+Finally, on 24 December, the Kingdom of Serbs, Croats and Slovenes launched another offensive on Međimurje, which was successful and managed to take control all over Međimurje.
 The fighting in the region ended after the Yugoslav offensive.